-Working with neighbouring landowners, farmers and communities, the partners will seek to share skills and knowledge in land management and connect existing nature reserves to create a larger area of land that is managed in a way that allows wildlife to thrive.
+Working with neighbouring landowners, farmers and communities, the partners share skills and knowledge in land management and connect existing nature reserves to create a larger area of land that is managed in a way that allows wildlife to thrive.
 Large-scale habitat restoration will benefit wildlife but also people, through carbon capture, flood reduction, job creation and improving both water quality and soil health.

 Some areas will see woodland creation through planting native trees and in other areas the vegetation will be allowed to regenerate naturally.
 Grazing animals, especially cattle, will be used to create a patchwork of different habitats and with time, scattered trees and shrubs may grow on the upper slopes of the mountain.

 The lessons learnt from the project will inform the design of future policy that will help sustain resilient rural communities.
 The importance of working with local people will be crucial as we explore different options for a positive vision of our landscapes, with people, climate and nature at its heart.